Thai court suspends prime minister hopeful Pita’s lawmaker status after his reformist party swept elections - KESQ

 Thailand’s powerful conservative establishment – a nexus of the military, monarchy and influential elites – has a history of blocking fundamental changes to the status quo.

-Over the last two decades Thailand’s Constitutional Court has repeatedly ruled in favor of the establishment, governments and parties that had challenged the political elite.
+Over the last two decades Thailand’s Constitutional Court has repeatedly ruled in favor of the establishment, dissolving several parties that had challenged the political elite.

 The military also has a long track record of toppling democratically elected governments and seizing power during moments of instability.